← Intrepid Scientific·Insights

 - Secure storage: Throughout this paper transaction, product must be stored in a facility to which the DEA maintains physical access.

 While this is an administrative formality, it carries real costs and requires high-level facility security.
-Sophisticated SOPs for facility access and batch documentation are mandatory.
-Even as a "paper transaction," the manufacturer must maintain a permanent "inspection-ready" posture.
+Detailed SOPs for facility access and batch documentation are mandatory.
+Even as a paper transaction, the manufacturer must maintain a permanent inspection-ready posture.
 These federal security protocols align directly with the rigor required for pharmaceutical-grade production.

-5. Elevating Manufacturing: Quality by Design (QbD) and the Part 211 Standard
+5. Elevating Manufacturing: Quality by Design and the Part 211 Standard

 The pharmaceutical era demands a shift to Quality by Design.
-Rather than "testing quality into a product" via final COAs, manufacturers must design quality into the process to ensure every batch meets predetermined specifications.
+Rather than testing quality into a product through final certificates of analysis, manufacturers must design quality into the process to ensure every batch meets predetermined specifications.

 Comparing Manufacturing Standards